ably/ably-java/CONTRIBUTING.md

 We use [Checkstyle](https://checkstyle.org/) to enforce code style and spot for transgressions and illogical constructs in our Java source files.
-The Gradle build has been configured to run these on `java:assembleRelease`.
+The Gradle build has been configured to run these on `java:check`.
 It does not run for the Android build yet.

 You can run just the Checkstyle rules on their own using: